SimranaSinha/Generative_AI/README.md

 ---

 ## Notes
-This lab is intended for academic learning and experimentation purposes.
+All the labs are intended for academic learning and experimentation purposes.
 Model outputs should not be assumed to be correct without verification, especially in high-stakes or real-world applications.